webflorist/formfactory/README.md

 In a normal Laravel-application a user is redirected back to the form-page, if any validation-errors have occurred.

-HtmlBuilder automatically maps previously entered "old" input-values as well as error messages back to the submitted form.
+HtmlFactory automatically maps previously entered "old" input-values as well as error messages back to the submitted form.
 This even works, when multiple forms with identically named fields are present on the same page.
-Since the unique form-ID is submitted with the form itself and stored in the session, HtmlBuilder will always know, which form was submitted, and pre-fill any fields (incl. radiobuttons or chackboxes) with the old input accordingly and display any error messages on validation errors.
+Since the unique form-ID is submitted with the form itself and stored in the session, HtmlFactory will always know, which form was submitted, and pre-fill any fields (incl. radiobuttons or chackboxes) with the old input accordingly and display any error messages on validation errors.

-Per default HtmlBuilder searches the in the `default`-ViewErrorBag of Laravel.
-If you have stated a specifically named error bag during validation, you will have to tell HtmlBuilder which error-bag it should use to look for errors for your form.
+Per default HtmlFactory searches the in the `default`-ViewErrorBag of Laravel.
+If you have stated a specifically named error bag during validation, you will have to tell HtmlFactory which error-bag it should use to look for errors for your form.
 You can do this by using the `->errorBag()`-method on the `Form::open()`-call.

-If you do not want to let HtmlBuilder fetch errors from the session, but state them yourself, you have 2 possible options:
+If you do not want to let HtmlFactory fetch errors from the session, but state them yourself, you have 2 possible options:
 * You can state the complete multidimensional error-array for all fields of a form using the `->errors()`-method on the `Form::open()` call.
 * Or you can state errors for a single field by handing a simple one-dimensional array to the `->errors()`-method of any field (e.g. `Form::text('myField')->errors(['My first error message','My second error message'])`.